Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 / #
 ```

 Container runtimes, such as `containerd` (or Docker) implement a similar approach to `chroot`.
-Besides this, they provide a more practical way of to set up this filesystem isolation using **container images**.
-Container images are ready-to-use bundles which contain all the required files and folder for base, metadata (environment variables, arguments) and other executables.
+Besides this, they provide a more practical way of setting up this filesystem isolation using **container images**.
+Container images are ready-to-use bundles that contain all the required files and folders for the base, metadata (environment variables, arguments), and other executables.

 ## Building Container Images

-Before building a container image ourselves, let's step a little bit back and investigate how are other, well known images built.
-We will use docker to pull Apache httpd image and we will take it apart to see what does it contain.
+Before building a container image ourselves, let's step a little bit back and investigate how are other, well-known images built.
+We will use docker to pull Apache httpd image and we will take it apart to see what it contains.

 Let's pull the image from the Docker registry: